KejPi/AbracaDABra/README.md

 # AbracaDABra
 Abraca DAB radio is DAB and DAB+ Software Defined Radio (SDR) application.
 It works with cheap RTL-SDR (RTL2832U) USB sticks but also with Airspy R2 and Airspy Mini devices and with many devices supported by <a href="https://github.com/pothosware/SoapySDR/wiki">SoapySDR</a>.

-Application is based on Qt6 cross-platform software development framework and can run on any platform supported by Qt6.
+Application is based on Qt6 cross-platform software development framework and can run on any platform supported by Qt6 _(Qt version 6.5 or higher is required for full functionality since application version 2.5.90)_.
-Prebuilt binaries are released for Windows, macOS (both Intel and Apple Silicon) and Linux x86-64 and AARCH64 (AppImage).
+Prebuilt binaries are released for Windows, macOS (both Intel and Apple Silicon) and Linux x86-64 (AppImage).
 ArchLinux users can install AbracaDABra from <a href="https://aur.archlinux.org/packages/abracadabra">AUR</a>.
 <p align="center" width="100%">
     <img width="889" alt="AbracaDABra application window" src="https://github.com/KejPi/AbracaDABra/assets/6438380/717ed65e-314b-4307-9e32-968c5582eeda">